RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

-USING CMake with AMD ROCM
+Using CMake with AMD ROCM
 -----------------------------

 Most components in AMD ROCm support CMake 3.5 or higher out-of-the-box and do not require any special Find modules.
 A Find module is often used downstream to find the files by guessing locations of files with platform-specific hints.
 Typically, the Find module is required when the upstream is not built with CMake or the package configuration files are not available.